 How often to go to class?

-Of course, part of this issue is what the individual student is seeking.
-Another aspect that is delicate for most is, how much commitment to make from the start e.g., to change in weekly routine, to adjusting to unexpected daily events, to practice amidst an unfamiliar process.
-Needless to say, getting oneself off on the right foot influences how the whole thing moves forward.
+Part of this issue is what the individual student is seeking.
+Another delicate but crucial factor is, how much commitment to make from the start e.g., change in weekly routine and adjusting to unexpected daily events, how quickly or cautiously to immerse oneself in an unfamiliar process.

 Value Yourself

 In the long term, each student undergoes their own process.
-This process is slowed down or lurches forward according to each individual - their inner workings as well as their interaction with their environment.
-The role of the teacher is to observe and create the space, the circumstances for students to undergo their own processes.
-Creating the space includes nurturing a social environment in which everyone supports and respects each other and it becomes possible for people to have the opportunity to feel what they feel, work on what they are drawn to, etc. in the context of what is being presented by the teacher for the class as a whole to work on together.
+This process is slowed down or lurches forward according to each individual - what happense internally as well as their interaction with their environment.
+The role of the teacher is to observe and create the space, or the circumstances, for students to undergo their own processes.
+Creating the space includes nurturing an environment in which everyone supports and respects each other and it becomes possible for people to have the opportunity to feel what they feel, work on what they are drawn to, etc. in the context of what is being presented by the teacher for the class as a whole to work on together.